websemantics/PyroCMS-StreamsCRUD/README.md

 It has been made easy to change the module name in this addon, so that you can use it with your own projects.
 To do so (for example, change the name to 'MyModule'), follow these steps

-* Rename the module folder to 'MyModule', addons/default/modules/MyModule
+* Rename the module folder to `MyModule`, `addons/default/modules/MyModule`
-* Rename class Module_StreamsCRUD at addons/default/modules/MyModule/details.php to Module_MyModule
+* Rename class `Module_StreamsCRUD` at `addons/default/modules/MyModule/details.php` to `Module_MyModule`
-* Edit file addons/default/modules/MyModule/config/constants.php, replace StreamsCRUD to MyModule
+* Edit the file `addons/default/modules/MyModule/config/constants.php`, replace `StreamsCRUD` to `MyModule`
-* Rename the language file at addons/default/modules/MyModule/language/english from StreamsCRUD_lang.php to MyModule_lang.php
+* Rename the language file at `addons/default/modules/MyModule/language/english` from `StreamsCRUD_lang.php` to `MyModule_lang.php`
-* Rename the front-end controller StreamsCRUD.php at addons/default/modules/MyModule/controllers to
-MyModule.php, and do the same to the class name
+* Rename the front-end controller `StreamsCRUD.php` at `addons/default/modules/MyModule/controllers` to `MyModule.php`, and do the same to the class name
-* Finally, change the module details in addons/default/modules/MyModule/config/config.php
+* Finally, change the module details in `addons/default/modules/MyModule/config/config.php`